Rectifiability and tangents in a rough Riemannian setting

-This work was completed while M.G. was partially funded by NSF grant FRG-1853993, and by the European Research Council (ERC) under the European Union’s Horizon Europe research and innovation programme (grant agreement No 101087499).
+This work was completed while E.C. was partially supported by NSF DMS Focus Research Grant 1853993.
+M.G. was partially funded by NSF grant FRG-1853993, and by the European Research Council (ERC) under the European Union’s Horizon Europe research and innovation programme (grant agreement No 101087499).
 T.T. was partially supported by NSF grants DMS-1954545 and DMS-1928930, and B.W. was funded by NSF grant DMS-1856124 and NSF CAREER Fellowship, DMS-2142064.
-The authors thank David Bate for his interest in this project and many interesting discussions, Bernd Kirchheim for very helpful conversations, and Michele Villa for his useful feedback on an early draft.
+The authors thank David Bate for his interest in this project and many interesting discussions, Bernd Kirchheim for very helpful conversations, and Pertti Mattila and Michele Villa for their helpful feedback on an early draft.